ADerycke/Better_Plot/README.md

 If you want to simply play with Series Plotter, you can click on **"Data template"** in the ***HELP*** group and it gonna automatically add a dataset to play with.

 **Step by Step simple use :**
-  - open the file
+  - step 1 : open the file and **allow macro execution**
-  - add some data (or click on **"Data template"**)
+  - step 2 : add some data.
+You can do it as any other excel sheets, or click on **"Data template"**.
+The data structuration is quite simple : first row = hearder, second row = unit, thrid row = empty.
-  - click on the **"Get column"** button
+  - step 3 : retriver your data header.
+To do so, click on the **"Get column"** button
-  - select wanted element to plot in the *"Graphic list"* sheet
-  - select wanted kind of graph
+  - step 4 : chose the data to plot.
+To do so, go on the **"Graphic list"** sheet and select the corresponding position in the grid
+  - step 5 : chose the type of plot.
+To do so, clik on dropdown **"Select the graphic(s) type"** in the ribbon and select the wanted plot (e.g. "XY - classic")
+  - step 6 : chose the header with sample ID.
+To do so, clik on the **left** dropdown of **"sample determination"** in the ribbon and select the appropriate header (e.g. "Name")
-  - click on **"Plot Graphic"** button
+  - step 7 : generate the graphic(s).
+To do so, click on **"Plot Graphic"** button

-*for more options, let your mouse on any button and a screen tips gonna appear*
+For more options, let your mouse on any button and a screen tips gonna appear, or read the following documentations

 https://github.com/ADerycke/Series-Plotter/assets/130437433/d620555c-989c-427b-a564-139f6c200737